garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-vehicle-arriving.md

 # Processing a Vehicle Arriving in Your Trial

-There are several things to process when the vehicle arrives to help in communicating with the technicians working on the vehicle, etc.
+There are several things to do when the vehicle arrives for repairs, and that is what we look at here.

 ## In this article